Rebuilding a BMW E36 Power Steering Pump August 28 2019

 The oval ring comes off by prying up on it just like we did with the tie-fighter.

 The snap ring holding the rotor onto the shaft is quite difficult to get off.
 I had to hold the snout in a vise, stick a small screwdriver in the snap ring gap, then pry underneath with another screwdriver, and then work the rest of the snap ring off with a third screwdriver.
 Note the rubber band holding the vanes in the rotor.
-This ended up not being that useful because the vanes just end up going everywhere anyways.
+This ended up not being that useful because the vanes just ended up going everywhere anyways.
 Just remove them and set them aside until reassembly.

 With the snap ring removed, the rotor comes off the shaft with some gentle prying.
 Note how the vanes are already trying to get away even with the rubberband.